 Theropods initially arose around 230 million years ago during the Triassic period and split into many lineages.
 One of the lineages gave rise to the first birds somewhere during the Jurassic period.
 They lasted until the end of the Cretaceous period, around 65 million years ago, when all non-avian dinosaurs died out.

 Theropod dinosaurs walked on two legs.
-Their forelimbs had a minimal range of motion; their palms faced backward or towards the ground.
+Their forelimbs had a minimal range of motion; their palms faced backward or toward the ground.
 Although a minority of herbivorous (plant-eating) theropod species evolved throughout the Cretaceous epoch, theropods were generally carnivores (meat-eaters).

 The Spinosaurus, Allosaurus, and Tyrannosaurus rex are among the dinosaurs in the Theropod suborder (Saurischia).
 However, paleontologists have also pointed out some of the strangest theropods in this dinosaur community.